Biplane fighter aces

 (b) Claimed in combat with the 367a Squadriglia, 151o Gruppo, which lost 1 aircraft and got 3 damaged while claiming 1 probable.
 3 RAAF Squadron claimed 1 and 2 probables without losses.

 (c) Claimed in combat with CR.42s from the 9o Gruppo and S.79s from the 60a Squadriglia.
-The fighters claimed six Gladiators and three probables for four Fiats damaged (one of them were lost).
-The bombers claimed two Gladiators without losses (the CO was however killed).
-3 RAAF Squadron claimed one S.79 and one probable and two CR.42s for the loss of four Gladiators destroyed and one force-landed.
+The fighters claimed 6 Gladiators, 3 probables and 1 damaged while getting 4 CR.42s damaged (1 lost).
+The bombers claimed 2 Gladiators without losses (the CO was however killed).
+3 RAAF Squadron claimed 1 S.79 and 1 probable and 2 CR.42s while losing of 4 Gladiators and 1 force-landed.

 (d) Both Steege and Alan Boyd are reported to have flown N5782 in this combat.
 It seems that one of the pilots however flew N5764 which returned so damaged that it was Struck off Charge on 16 December.